Bhart92/onboardjs/README.md

 ## OnboardHint Component

-After everything is installed and imported into your project you will need to set up your onboarding content using the OnboardHint component.
+Setup all of your onboarding content using the OnboardHint component to wrap them.<br/>
 The component is used to wrap your custom content.
 The wrapper can contain any kind of content - carousels, images, videos, or plain text instructions.<br/><sub>Click here for examples on different onboarding content.</sub>

 <br/>

-When setting up your OnboardHint you will want to place it in your DOM so that it is a direct child of the parent element you wish to call attention to when the sequencer is running.
+When deciding where to place your OnboardHint components keep in mind that they need to be a direct child of the parent element you wish to highlight when the sequencer is running.
 <br/>
 Example: